Aesthetic1/homebridge-lights-ble/README.md

-# homebridge-ledstrip-ble
+# homebridge-lights-ble

-This plugin let you control RGB ledstrips using this kind of [12V BLE RGB LED strip controller](https://www.aliexpress.com/item/4000208329326.html) module.
+This plugin let you control BLE lights.

-Control On/Off, Hue, Saturation and Brightness
+Control On/Off, Hue, Saturation and Brightness.

 ## Prerequisite
 You need to have a bluetooth device.
 Check using `hcitool dev` command.
 You may also need root access with Homebridge